Glow on the go: The ultimate skincare travel kit for your next trip

 The TARTE Maracuja Juicy Lip Balm Mini comes in a mirror-shine formula and

-is infused with antioxidant-rich fruits that smoothen and nourish your lips.
+is infused with antioxidant rich fruits that smoothen and nourish your lips.
 The click-up package allows for easy usage while keeping the formula clean.
-It also has a pleasant coconut smell.
+It also has a pleasent coconut smell.

 Image credit: Sephora